Flat roof: TPO

 Thermoplastic polyolefin (TPO) single-ply roofing is the single most popular type of commercial low-slope roof covering as of 2016.
 A TPO roof membrane consists of three layers: a TPO polymer base, a polyester reinforcement scrim middle layer, and a TPO polymer top ply, which are heat-fused at the factory.
 TPO roof membranes typically come in three standard thicknesses: 45-mil, 60-mil, and 80-mil.
 Standard TPO membrane colors are white, grey, and tan, with custom colors also available from most manufacturers.
 The most popular color for a TPO roof is white, due to the reflective, "cool roof" properties of white TPO.
 Using white roofing material helps reduce the "heat island effect" and solar heat gain in the building.
-A TPO roof system can be fully adhered, mechanically fastened, or ballasted, although TPO roof systems are rarely ballasted, since the ballast covers up the surface of the roof and negates the reflective property of white TPO.
-TPO seam strengths are reported to be three to four times higher than EPDM roofing systems.
-This is a popular choice for "green" building as there are no plasticizers added and TPO has very low degradation under UV radiation.